Mariko Yashida: Fictional character biography

-Mariko was poisoned with tetrodotoxin from a blowfish by the assassin Reiko in the employ of her rival Matsu'o Tsurayaba.
-She asked Wolverine to kill her to avoid a painful death and preserve her honor.
-Wolverine killed her and vowed to avenge Mariko by severing parts of Matsu'o's body every year on the anniversary of her death.
+Mariko is later poisoned with tetrodotoxin from a blowfish by the assassin Reiko in the employ of her rival Matsu'o Tsurayaba.
+She asks Wolverine to kill her to avoid a painful death and preserve her honor.
+Wolverine kills her and vowed to avenge Mariko by severing parts of Matsu'o's body every year on the anniversary of her death.